fallahn/crogine/samples/golf/macOS.md

     mkdir build && cd build
     cmake .. -D MACOS_BUNDLE=true -G Xcode

+To build a universal binary include the define (requires cmake 3.18 and higher and Xcode 12)

+    -D CMAKE_OSX_ARCHITECTURES="arm64;x86_64"

 This will create an Xcode project in the current build directory.
 Invoke cmake to build it: